Easy Perfect Gravy

 Nor are mashed potatoes.
 We don’t say mashed potatoes and butter.
 We say mashed potatoes and gravy because we all know they’re infinitely better with a puddle of gravy in the middle.

-I’m sharing my recipe for the best turkey gravy.
+I’m sharing my recipe for the best homemade turkey gravy.
 It turns out perfectly every time, there’s no more guesswork wondering if it will turn out or will it be lumpy or this or that.
 No!
 It’s going to be perfect gravy.

 A gravy boat filled with homemade turkey gravy being held aloft over a platter of sliced turkey.